 Child labor is not to be used in any stage of manufacturing or in the provision of services or supplies.
 The term "child" refers to any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the country, whichever is greatest.
+Participants shall implement an appropriate mechanism to verify the age of workers.
 The use of legitimate workplace learning programs, which comply with all laws and regulations, is supported.
 Workers under the age of 18 ("young workers") shall not perform work that is likely to jeopardize their health or safety, including night shifts and overtime.
-Suppliers shall ensure proper management of student workers through proper maintenance of student records, rigorous due diligence of educational partners, and protection of students' rights in accordance with applicable law and regulations.
+Suppliers shall ensure proper management of student workers through proper maintenance of student records, rigorous due diligence of educational partners, and protection of students' rightsin accordance with applicable law and regulations.
 Suppliers shall provide appropriate support and training to all student workers.
 In the absence of local law, the wage rate for student workers, interns and apprentices shall be at least the same wage rate as other entry-level workers performing equal or similar tasks.
+If child labor is identified, assistance/remediation is provided.